gruntjs/grunt-contrib-copy/README.md

 This option is passed to `grunt.file.copy` as an advanced way to control which file contents are processed.

+#### hardLink
+Type: `Boolean`

+This option will hard link files instead of copying them.
+If `processContent` applies to a file then the file will still be copied.
+On Windows this option will not apply.

 ### Usage Examples

 ```js